m3steele/xm-labs-PostMan-APIs/README.md

 ### Add Members to Shift from Data File
 - This runner will members to the shifts created in the previous runner (Add Shifts from Data File).
-- This runner is best ran after the *Add Shifts from Data File* Runner above.
+- This runner is best used after the *Add Shifts from Data File* Runner above.
-- This runner can be used to add all of the members to a shift or multiple shifts and includes, position, delays, escalations and rotations.
+- This runner can be used to add all the members to a shift or multiple shifts and includes, position, delays, escalations and rotations.
 - Al users / groups must have already been added to xMatters.
 If a user or group is not already in xMatters, the shift member will not be added.

 **Data File Format**: [Add Members to Shift](postman-Members-Shifts.csv)